neontribe/decipha-styleguide/README.md

 # Decipha styleguide

-This repository documents the HTML/CSS components used in the Decipha website. **Note:** Currently it should be run in Firefox, because Chome has trouble resizing the examples dynamically so they can become obscured.
+This repository documents the HTML/CSS components used in the Decipha website.

 ## To use